aligujjar01-pixel/Edge_detection-Project/README.md

 Core Features and Enhancements

-These points highlight the main capabilities and recent improvements for easy review (e.g., in a Git commit summary):
+These points highlight the main capabilities and recent improvements for easy review.

 Three Edge Algorithms: Supports Canny (optimal), Sobel (gradient), and Laplacian (second derivative) methods.